Bottom Line Web Design: Tips from an SEO Consultant Vancouver

 Are you trying to attract more clients through Google?
 You’re not alone.
 SEO, an acronym for Search Engine Optimization, is a process where people try to make their websites more Google-friendly.
-To do this, entrepreneurs like you and me either have to roll up their sleeves or find an awesome SEO consultant.
+To do this, entrepreneurs like you and me either have to roll up their sleeves or find an awesome SEO consultant in Vancouver.

-As providers of SEO web design in Vancouver, we work with clients who plan to use their website as a major source of business–before they’re built.
+As someone who’s worked as an SEO Consultant for nearly 10 years, the best time for SEO is in the planning state of web design.
 Search engines like Google consider many factors before assigning a website rank.
 Structure, content, keywords, layout, blogging, and social media all play a part in SEO strategy.
 The problem is most people approach the process backwards; they build the website and then come looking for ways to optimize it.
-But good web design is the very foundation of SEO strategy, so working with an SEO web designer from the start can save you a lot of time and even more money.
+But good web design is the very foundation of SEO strategy, so working with an SEO consultant from the start can save you a lot of time and even more money.

 SEO web design very simply means that design of the website is leveraged to maximize compatibility with search engines.
 An SEO-friendly website is one that allows search engines to explore and read the content from the website easily.
 In other words, it’s easy for the Google Gods to swing in, read the website, and then assign a rank based on the relevant search terms.